 Inhalational injury can occur anywhere along the airway passages and can be classified based on the primary area of injury such as upper airway, the tracheobronchial system, or lung parenchyma.
-Direct visualization of the airways will help confirm diagnosis.
-The Abbreviated Injury Score is a grading scale used to determine clinical severity of injury (1 Diagnosis reference Irritant gases are those which, when inhaled, dissolve in the water of the respiratory tract mucosa and cause an inflammatory response, usually due to the release of acidic or alkaline radicals... read more ):
+Direct visualization of the airways can help determine the severity of injury and confirm diagnosis.

 Prognosis for Acute Exposure to Irritant Gas

 Prognosis depends on the nature and severity of the exposure.
 Most patients with less severe exposure recover fully, but patients can develop persistent lung injury with reversible airway obstruction (reactive airways dysfunction syndrome Irritant exposure and reactive airways dysfunction syndrome (RADS) Work-related asthma includes both occupational asthma and work-exacerbated asthma.
 Occupational asthma is new-onset asthma that is caused by exposure to either allergens or irritants in the... read more ) or, less frequently, bronchiolitis and/or bronchiectasis.